SEKE: Specialised Experts for Keyword Extraction: Experimental Setting

 \subsection{Experiments}

 We test different settings to determine the effect that the proposed architectural additions have on the performance of the model.
-We are interested in the specific contributions of the MoE and RNN layers to the performance of the model (either separately or together); therefore, we compare the settings containing these components to the baseline DeBERTa model with just a (usual) feed-forward token classification head.
+We are interested in the specific contributions of the MoE and BiLSTM layers to the performance of the model (either separately or together); therefore, we compare the settings containing these components to the baseline DeBERTa model with just a (usual) feed-forward token classification head.

-We employ the DeBERTa model\footnote{More specifically, the ``deberta-v3-base'' version available at \url{https://huggingface.co/microsoft/deberta-v3-base}.} and fine-tune it using Low-Rank Adaptation (LoRA) \cite{hu2021lora}.
+We employ the DeBERTa model\footnote{More specifically, the ``deberta-v3-base'' version available at \url{https://huggingface.co/microsoft/deberta-v3-base} under the MIT license.} and fine-tune it using Low-Rank Adaptation (LoRA) \cite{hu2021lora}.
 We freeze all layers in the backbone model and train only low-rank perturbations to query and value weight matrices in the model.
-Additionally, we train all the matrices in the custom token classification head (i.e., MoE, RNN, and dense classification layers are randomly initialised and fine-tuned).
-We use the same hyperparameter setting across all datasets, namely, the following values were used during fine-tuning: learning rate of 2e-4, LoRA intrinsic rank of 16, LoRA alpha of 16, LoRA dropout of 0.1, and sequence length of 256 for all tasks.
+Additionally, we train all the matrices in the custom token classification head (i.e., MoE, BiLSTM, and dense classification layers are randomly initialised and fine-tuned).
+See Section \ref{sec:appendix-hyperparameters} for details about the hyperparameter setting used.

-In order to determine how does training dataset size effect our approach, we employ two distinct training scenarios.
+In order to determine how the size of the training dataset affects our approach, we employ two distinct training scenarios.
 In the \textbf{validation set training} scenario, the DeBERTa model was fine-tuned just on each dataset's validation sets, which were randomly split into 80 percent of documents used for fine-tuning and 20 percent of documents used for hyperparameter optimisation and test set model selection.
 We fine-tune the models for up to 20 epochs and employ early stopping.
 Note that the \textit{JPTimes} dataset with no available predefined validation-test splits is only used for testing.
 Here, the model was fine-tuned on the \textit{KPTimes-valid} dataset.

 In the \textbf{full training} scenario, we fine-tune the models on all available data, same as in related work \cite{meng2017deep, martinc2022tnt}.
 More specifically, before fine-tuning the model on three relatively small validation datasets containing scientific papers (\textit{KP20k-valid}, \textit{Inspec-valid}, and \textit{Krapivin-valid}), we first ``pre-train'' the model (using the same token classification objective as in the validation dataset fine-tuning stage) for 20 epochs on the large \textit{KP20k-train} dataset also containing scientific articles.
 We do the same for news datasets, i.e., before fine-tuning the model on the \textit{KPTimes-valid} dataset, we ``pre-train'' it on the large \textit{KPTimes-train} dataset.
 For the \textit{JPTimes} dataset with no available predefined validation-test splits, the keyword detection model was ``pre-trained'' on \textit{KPTimes-train} and fine-tuned on the \textit{KPTimes-valid} dataset.
 For the openKP dataset, the model is ``pre-trained'' on the \textit{openKP-train} dataset.